 With the growing number of PA programs nationwide comes the need to prepare a diverse pool of PA faculty and academic leaders.
-Using data from the 2019 PAEA Faculty and Director, Lucy W. Kibe, DrPH, PA-C, and colleagues assessed the likelihood of being in an academic leadership role by demographics, years in PA education, and having a doctoral degree.
+Using data from the 2019 PAEA Faculty and Directors Survey, Lucy W. Kibe, DrPH, PA-C, and colleagues assessed the likelihood of being in an academic leadership role by demographics, years in PA education, and having a doctoral degree.
 The findings were reported at a poster presentation at the American Association of Physician Assistants (AAPA 2022) conference held May 21 to May 25, 2022, in Indianapolis.

 Findings show that racial/ethnic groups that are underrepresented in medicine (URIM) comprise less than 10% of all PA faculty.
 The URIM status is defined by the Association of American Medical Colleges as “those racial and ethnic populations that are underrepresented in the medical profession relative to their numbers in the general population.”
 Among PA faculty holding academic leadership positions (defined as program director, academic director, and clinical director), men and women as well as URIM and non-URIM faculty were equally represented.